 At Bevington, we have a unique approach to Science, teaching it through our specially designed STEM Curriculum.
 We view the STEM subjects (Science, Technology, Engineering and Maths) as crucial to a rounded school experience.
 Our broad and challenging curriculum gives pupils a full opportunity to develop their own understanding of the world in which they live.
 Our pupils engage in practical, academic and rigourous science learning, and we teach investigative skills from a young age to enable them to take ownership over their learning.
 We recognise the imbalance that STEM careers have in the workplace, and we are fully committed to giving our pupils the option to pursue careers in Science, Technology, Engineering and Maths from an early age.

-We are lucky to have a specialist Practical and Digital Lab at Bevington.
+We are lucky to have a specialist teaching spaces for STEM including the Oliver Room; a specialist Food Technology Room, the Hawkins Room; a specialist Science Lab, the Schools Science Garden and 4 Chromebook Trolleys.
 These facilities have been made to ensure that pupils learn about STEM in the most meaningful way possible.
 Every lesson that we teach involves a practical element, which we believe allows children to engage in more meaningful tasks that have a long-lasting impact on their learning and scientific development.